Identifying multi-compartment Hodgkin-Huxley models with high-density extracellular voltage recordings: Retinal Ganglion Cell (RGC) Model

 The axial resistivity was $143.2\ \Omega\cdot\mathrm{cm}$, the membrane capacitance was $1\ \mu\text{F}/\text{cm}^2$ across all compartments, and the extracellular resistivity was $1000 \ \Omega\cdot\mathrm{cm}$.

-To generate synthetic extracellular recordings, we applied a constant somatic current injection of $1.0$\,nA for 10\,ms. Voltage recordings were simulated using a synthetic planar multi-electrode array (MEA) with a sampling rate of 40\,kHz.
+To generate synthetic extracellular recordings, we applied a constant somatic current injection for 10\,ms. Voltage recordings were simulated using a synthetic planar multi-electrode array (MEA) with a sampling rate of 40\,kHz.

-We fit this model using our diagEKF implementation.
-All voltages and channel states were initialized at their steady-state values at rest, and thus we assumed the initial state to be known in diagEKF.
-We set the initial covariance matrix to \(\Sigma_0 = 0.1 I\).
+We fit this model using our diagEKF and block-diagEKF implementations.
+All voltages and channel states were initialized at their steady-state values at rest, and thus we assumed the initial state to be known.
+We set the initial covariance matrix to \(\mathbf{\Sigma}_0 = 0.1 \mathbf{I}\).
 Observation noise was also assumed to be known, as commercial devices that record extracellular potentials typically provide noise specifications \citep{ye2024ultra, MEA2100manual}.
 Since the state dynamics were well-specified and deterministic, we fixed the standard deviation of the membrane potentials and channel states to small values: \(\sigma_v = 0.001\,\mathrm{mV}/\mathrm{ms}^{1/2}\), and \(\sigma_{\text{state}} = 0.0001\ \mathrm{ms}^{-1/2}\) (same for all the channels) for all compartments.
 These values ensured numerical stability while avoiding degenerate gradients during optimization.

 We optimized conductance parameters using the Adam optimizer.
 We tried multiple learning rates and initialized values uniformly at random within the bounds shown in Table~\ref{tab:rgc_bounds}.
-We ran 100 random initializations with different seeds and selected the result that achieved the highest marginal log-likelihood.
+We ran over 100 random initializations with different seeds and selected the result that achieved the highest marginal log-likelihood.

-All maximum conductances were accurately inferred across all 10 datasets simulated at a fixed noise level of $\sigma_{\text{obs}} = 0.1\,\mu\mathrm{V}$, with only minor biases observed for a few conductances (\cref{fig:rgc_all_cond}).
-As expected, increasing the observation noise to $\sigma_{\text{obs}} = 10\,\mu\mathrm{V}$ generally led to higher bias and variance of the estimates, though the inferred values remained close to the ground truth (\cref{fig:rgc_cond_comp}).
-In both noise conditions, membrane voltage was accurately recovered throughout the cell (\cref{fig:rgc_volt}), and the marginal log-likelihood converged to its optimal value (\cref{fig:rgc_mll_all}).
+With the block-diagonal EKF, all maximum conductances were accurately inferred (\ref{fig:rgc_all_cond}) and the voltage traces faithfully reconstructed across the cell (\ref{fig:rgc_volt}).